History of Maharashtra: Government and politics

-In the 1980s, Shiv Sena and the BJP parties began gaining a foothold in the state especially in the urban areas such as Mumbai.
-The Shiv Sena was formed in the 1960s by Balashaheb Thackerey, a cartoonist and journalist, to advocate and agitate for the interests of Marathi people in Mumbai.
+The Shiv Sena party was formed in the 1960s by Balashaheb Thackerey, a cartoonist and journalist, to advocate and agitate for the interests of Marathi people in Mumbai.
 In its early years in the late 1960s, the party specifically targeted immigrants to Mumbai from South India.
-Over the following decades, the party slowly expanded its base, and took over the then Bombay corporation in the 1980s.
-The original base of the party was lower middle and working class Marathi people in Mumbai and surrounding urban areas.
-The leadership of the party came from educated upper caste Maharashtrians.
-However, since 1990s, strong men have emerged who control their local areas through intimidation and extortion.
+Over the following decades, the party slowly expanded its base, and took over the Bombay Corporation in the 1980s.
+The original base of the party was lower middle- and working-class Marathi people in Mumbai and surrounding urban areas, while the leadership of the party came from educated upper caste Maharashtrians.
+However, since the 1990s, strong men have emerged who control their local areas through intimidation and extortion.
 This has phenomenon has been named "dada-ization" of the party.

+In the early 1990s, some of the party leaders incited violence against Muslims, which resulted in riots between Hindus and Muslims.

+In 1995, a coalition of Shiv Sena and the Bharatiya Janata Party (BJP) secured an overwhelming majority in the state, challenging the INC's dominance in the state political landscape and beginning a period of coalition governments.
+Shiv Sena was the larger party in the coalition.
+For three successive elections from 1999 until 2014, the NCP and INC formed one coalition while Shiv Sena and the BJP formed another, and in which the INC–NCP alliance won.
+Prithviraj Chavan of the Congress party was the last Chief Minister of Maharashtra under the Congress–NCP alliance that governed until 2014.

-In the early 1990s, some of the party leaders incited violence against Muslims which resulted in riots between Hindus and Muslims.
-The Shiv Sena and the BJP came into the power at the state level in 1995, which was a big blow to the INC. A split emerged within Shiv Sena when Bal Thackeray anointed his son Uddhav Thackeray as his successor over his nephew Raj Thackeray in 2006.
+A split emerged within Shiv Sena when Bal Thackeray anointed his son Uddhav Thackeray as his successor over his nephew Raj Thackeray in 2006.
 Raj Thackeray then left the party and formed a new party called Maharashtra Navnirman Sena (MNS).
 Raj Thackeray, like his uncle, also tried to win support from the Marathi community by whipping up anti-immigrant sentiment in Maharashtra, for instance against Biharis and other north Indians.

-The BJP is closely related to the Rashtriya Swayamsevak Sangh (RSS), and is part of the Sangh Parivar.In early years, the party originally derived its support from the urban upper castes such as Brahmins and non-Maharashtrians.
-However, in the 21st century, the party was able to penetrate the Maratha group by fielding Maratha candidates in elections.The RSS was formed in the 1920s in Nagpur by Maharashtrian brahmins, and remains dominated by that community.
+The BJP is closely related to the Rashtriya Swayamsevak Sangh (RSS) and is part of the Sangh Parivar.
+In early years, the party originally derived its support from the urban upper castes such as Brahmins and non-Maharashtrians.
+However, in the 21st century, the party was able to penetrate the Maratha group by fielding Maratha candidates in elections.
+The RSS was formed in the 1920s in Nagpur by Maharashtrian Brahmins, and remains dominated by that community.